LONDON MARKETS: FTSE 100 Under Pressure As Banks Fall, Pound Rises Against The Euro

 U.K. stocks slipped Monday, struggling as sterling climbed against the euro in the wake of Germany's general election, and as bank stocks sagged as the Bank of England reiterated a warning about risks from credit growth.

 But Monday's session began with investors watching the pound scale higher against the euro and the dollar.
-A strong value of the pound can eat into earnings overseas by multinational companies, and, in turn, hurt shares of those companies that combined weigh heavily on the FTSE 100.
+A strong value of the pound can eat into revenue overseas by multinational companies when they are repatriated, and, in turn, hurt shares of those companies that combined weigh heavily on the FTSE 100.

-Among such names, cruise operator Carnival PLC (CCL.LN) (CCL) fell 0.5%, engine producer Rolls-Royce Holdings PLC (RR.LN) (RR.LN) shed 0.8% and building materials supplier CRH dropped 1.1%.
+Among such names, British American Tobacco PLC (BATS.LN) (BATS.LN) fell 0.6%, engine producer Rolls-Royce Holdings PLC (RR.LN) (RR.LN) shed 1% and building-materials supplier CRH dropped 1%.

 Continue Reading Below